-A branded environment extends the experience of a brand or distinguishing characteristics as expressed in names, symbols and designs, to the design of interior or exterior physical settings.
-There is no more tangible expression of a touchpoint for a brand than the physical embodiment of the built environment in which it’s encountered.
-Achieved through architecture, interiors, lighting, graphics in spaces such as an airport lounge, corporate headquarters, retail outlet, showroom, trade-fair booths or office environments.
+A branded environment extends the experience of a brand or distinguishing characteristics as expressed in names, symbols and designs to create interior or exterior physical settings.
+The material embodiment of a brand’s touchpoint is often achieved through the architecture, interior design, and lighting of various spaces such as airports, corporate offices, and retail outlets.

 Where should I start with a Branded Environment?

-While there is a multitude of ways to approach a new environmental branding project to ensure it’s both impactful and lasting.
+While there are many ways to approach a new environmental branding project to ensure it’s both impactful and lasting.
 Your branded environment should tell your brand’s story and reiterate what you stand for.
 Blending interior design with your brand strategy and visual uniqueness in a way that considers how and why people interact with the location anticipates their needs and evokes the emotions they should be feeling.
-You need an accurate and authentic translation of your brand strategy so that your brand can be conveyed through the whole branded experience.
+Have an accurate and authentic translation of your brand strategy to convey your brand through the whole branded experience.

 Done well, you can create an emotional connection with the brand—think of Hamleys in London, Disneyland or Apple, all let you experience the brand in a way that enhances your experience.
 Done poorly, it can lead to brand confusion and dissonance.